Brady76/MethodsAndToolsProject/README.md

 2. Ints
 3. Floats

 **Exercise:** Quiz on different data types.
-This quiz quiz will be on our HTML website that will have a hide/show solution function.
+This quiz quiz will be on our HTML website that will test you on the basics of variables and different data types.

 ### Lesson 3: Operators